 Use ASTM A490 bolts only with the approval of the Engineer.
-Provide procedures in accordance with for the handling, lubrication, installation, tightening and testing of ASTM A490 bolts.
+Submit procedures in accordance with ASTM A490 for the handling, lubrication, installation, tightening and testing of such bolts.
 Do not install ASTM A490 bolts without prior approval of the procedures by the Engineer.